lexahl/iis-4b939/content/pages/indigenous-awareness.md

     colors: colors-e
     variant: variant-a
     title: Indigenous Awareness
-    subtitle: Adapted from the origanal text
+    subtitle: Adapted from the original presention by Edwin
     text: >-
       With the globalization of business, increased diversity in the workplace and multicultural emphasis in society, cultural awareness has become one